Do you love learning, have a passion for medicine and like helping people? If yes, a career as a Surgeon might be ideal for you.

 To work as a registered Surgeon in Australia, you must become a qualified Medical Practitioner and complete further training with the Royal Australasian College of Surgeons.

-In this article, you learn about the surgeon profession, work responsibilities, eligibility requirements, specialisation options, average salary, and steps to becoming a surgeon in Australia.
+In this article, you learn about becoming a surgeon in Australia, how long it takes, what they do daily, what ATAR you need, courses, qualifications, eligibility requirements, specialisation options, average salary, and steps to get started.

 1. What Is A Surgeon?